 CHP Systems Based on a Biogas Engine

 The concept of a CHP system based on a biogas engine is straightforward.
-Biogas is produced during fermentation of organic material and also gathered.
+Biogas is produced during the fermentation of organic material and also gathered.
 It is after that used by a cogeneration system to develop warmth as well as power to be made use of in your area or fed into the nationwide power grid (as offered by the Renewable Energy Act in Germany and the RoC system in the UK).
 The generated warmth could be made use of during fermentation processes or to warmth household areas or commercial structures.

 Image by Rolls-Royce Power Systems AG via Flickr